Orchard logo — audio AI API for speech-to-text and text-to-speechorchard

 Limits & pricing

 One unified balance per plan, metered in seconds of audio.
-A 30-second transcription consumes 30 seconds; a 30-second synthesized clip consumes 30 seconds; a 30-second voice clone consumes 30 seconds.
-Mix the three products freely — no per-product cap to juggle.
+A 30-second transcription consumes 30 seconds; a 30-second synthesized clip consumes 30 seconds.
+Mix Transcribe and Synthesize freely — no per-product cap to juggle.

 PlansFree · $1 · $10 · $25 · EnterpriseFree (500 min/mo, opt-in), Hobby, Starter, Pro, custom Enterprise.
 See /billing.

-Balance unit1 second of audioApplies to Transcribe (input audio length), Synthesize (generated audio length), and Clone Voice (generated audio length).
+Balance unit1 second of audioApplies to Transcribe (input audio length) and Synthesize (generated audio length).
 1000 characters of TTS ≈ 60 seconds.

 Effective ratefrom $0.00042 / min on ProPro tier ($25/mo for 60,000 min).
 Free tier requires explicit activation in the dashboard.

 Concurrency1 / 1 / 3 / 10 / 24Free / Hobby / Starter / Pro / Enterprise.
-Counts STT + TTS + Clone Voice in the same bucket.
+Counts STT + TTS in the same bucket.
 Excess requests queue rather than fail.

 Rate limit30 / 60 / 300 / 900 / 5000 rpmFree / Hobby / Starter / Pro / Enterprise.